jonathanhefner/modelcontextprotocol/blog/content/posts/2025-12-xx-sampling-supports-tool-calls.md

 MCP's sampling feature was designed for exactly this case.
 It allows servers to request LLM completions from the client, using the client's model access and respecting user oversight.
 A tool implementation could use sampling to get help from an LLM.

 But sampling, as originally specified, only supported simple text generation.
-A server could send messages and get a response back, but that was it.
-If the LLM needed to gather information, take intermediate actions, or iterate on its approach, it had no way to do so.
-The sampling request went in, a text response came out, and the interaction was over.
+A server could make multiple sampling calls and chain them together with code—but that code couldn't reason.
+It could follow predetermined logic paths, but it couldn't reason about what was missing or adapt on the fly.
+The server could ask the LLM questions, but the LLM couldn't drive the investigation.
+This effectively capped sampling's power at pre-tool-calling levels—tools could get answers from an LLM, but they couldn't delegate agentic behavior to one.

 This meant tools couldn't be truly agentic.
 They could *ask* an LLM for help, but that LLM couldn't *do* anything—it could only talk.